 Course activity details

-More details about the course activity is also available for each student in his/her Users Insights custom user profile section.
+More details about the course activity are also available for each student in his/her Users Insights custom user profile section.

-As you can see from the screenshot, this section lists all the courses with the progress that the student has made for each course that they have started.
+As you can see from the screenshot, this section of the LearnDash user profile lists all the courses with the progress that the student has made for each course that they have started.
+It also lists the date started and the date completed.
 Additionally, there is a “Course Access” section that lists the courses that the user currently has access to.

 List and search the lesson and topic activity of the LearnDash students